Guide·May 3, 2026·3 min read

 A credit officer is the person at a lender responsible for evaluating loan applications, applying credit policy, and making approve or decline decisions.
 In a small lender they may also write the policy; in a larger one they execute it against a defined framework.

-The title appears across fintechs, NBFCs, microfinance institutions, rural banks, cooperatives, and BNPL providers throughout Southeast Asia and beyond.
+The title appears across banks, fintechs, NBFCs, microfinance institutions, rural banks, cooperatives, and BNPL providers worldwide.
 The responsibilities are consistent even when the title varies.

 What does a credit officer do day-to-day?